 To change the calendar view's associated date field (or date fields, if you have a Pro plan), click the calendar icon in the view bar.
 This will bring up the date field picker again.

 You can choose to see your records on a monthly calendar or a two-week calendar by clicking the toggle in the upper left-hand corner.

 By default, your calendar view will show weekend dates (Saturdays and Sundays).
 To minimize the appearance of weekends on your calendar view, mouse over the Saturday or Sunday column and click the Collapse weekends button that appears.
 You can return the weekend dates to their original appearance by mousing over the Saturday or Sunday column again and clicking the Expand weekends button.

 To create a new record within a calendar view, click the + button that appears when you mouse over a date.
-The date field for the new record associated with the current calendar will be automatically be set to the date that was clicked.
+If you have one date field for the calendar, the date field for the new record will be automatically be set to the date that was clicked.

 You can edit records directly from the calendar by clicking on a card.
 This will bring up a mini-editor from which you can edit the primary field or the associated date field being used for scheduling.
 Clicking on the "Edit details" button will bring up the expanded record view; clicking on the "Delete" button will delete the record.

 You can also edit a record by clicking on a card in the side bar, which will open up that record's expanded view.